 All Juniors will take an SAT/AP exam test prep class to better prepare for their standardized tests.
 And all grade levels will be exposed throughout the year to college- related programming and extracurricular opportunities.

-6.4 School Meal Program and Application
+6.4 School Lunch Program and Application

-All families should submit an Income Verification Form at the beginning of each school year, regardless of family income.
+We encourage all families to submit a lunch application at the beginning of each school year, regardless of family income.